18.104.22.168 NetprPathCanonicalize (Opnum 31)

 The PathName parameter specifies the path name that needs to be canonicalized.

 The PathType parameter, if nonzero, MUST specify the path type of the path that is specified by the PathName parameter by a previous successful call to the NetprPathType method.
-Even if it is set to the correct nonzero value by the client, the server may change it because the canonicalized version of a name may be of a different type than the original version.
-If PathType is zero, the server MUST validate and get the type of PathName (as specified in section 126.96.36.199) first.
+Even if it is set to the correct nonzero value by the client, the server can change it because the canonicalized version of a name can be of a different type than the original version.
+If PathType is zero, the server MUST validate and get the type of PathName (as specified in section 220.127.116.11) first.
 If this fails, the server MUST fail the call with an ERROR_INVALID_NAME error code.

 The Prefix parameter, if it is a nonempty string, specifies a path component that MUST be prefixed to PathName to get the full path to canonicalize.
 The server MUST treat Prefix as a PathName: it MUST validate and get the type of Prefix in the same way as it does the PathName.
 If this fails, the server MUST fail the call with an ERROR_INVALID_NAME error code.
 The optional Prefix parameter is a convenience that this method provides to clients.
 The client is free to construct the complete PathName and pass NULL for the Prefix.
 For example, this parameter can be used when canonicalizing path names for a list of files in a directory.
 In such a scenario, the value for Prefix is the absolute path for the directory, and the value for PathName specifies the relative path for a file.